BioDT/biodt-shiny/README.md

 ✅ Tests are developed using the {testthat} package.
 Tests are written as `.R` files in `tests/testthat/`.

 🌍 Maps are rendered using {leaflet}: https://rstudio.github.io/leaflet/.

-### Development

-Please feel free to create a branch and pull requests for making significant changes to the Shiny app.